Kesariya (song): Release

 On 10 April 2022, the first single of the film's soundtrack, titled "Kesariya" was unveiled.
 Three days later, a teaser of the song was released.
 "Kesariya" was released on 17 July 2022.
 Official lyrical video was released on 22 August 2022, through YouTube.
 Dance mix of the song, recorded by Shashwat Singh and Antara Mitra was released on 1 October.
 Film version of the song was released on 9 December.

 Music video

 The music video features Ranbir Kapoor and Alia Bhatt.
 It was choreographed by Ganesh Acharya.
 The music video was shot at Kashi Vishwanath Temple in Varanasi and in River Ganges.

 Critical reception

 Bhavna Agarwal of India Today wrote "Ranbir Kapoor and Alia Bhatt present love ballad of the year".
 Hindustan Times wrote "Alia Bhatt promises to always stand by Ranbir Kapoor in their love anthem."
 ABP News wrote "the track showcases love-filled chemistry of Ranbir Kapoor and Alia Bhatt".

 Plagiarism

-The tune and composition of the song were plagiarised from songs "Laree Chootee" and "Charkha".
+The tune and composition of the song were alleged to have been plagiarised from the Pakistani band Call's song "Laree Chootee" and folk song "Charkha" by social media users.